LukeGrahamLandry/llvm_of_jvm/README.md

 - Comparison on all primitive types (==, !=, >=, <=, <, >)
 - Jumps (If, IfCmp): ifs, while/for loops
 - Casts between primitive types
-- Static methods, fields, initializer blocks, and native methods.
+- Static methods, fields, initializer blocks, and native methods
+- Arrays and multidimensional arrays

 ### Incomplete